-In 2017, standard bacteria sampling continued at two week intervals at VR24 beginning in July.
+In 2017, standard bacteria sampling continued at two-week intervals at VR24 beginning in July.
 Sampling for eDNA also occurred on a more limited basis at VR24 and other locations higher in the watershed to identify possible bacteria sources.
-The results indicated that E. coli bacteria levels were highest at VR24, and eDNA results indicated that human bacteria was present at VR24 and at all sites upstream, with the exception of the most upstream location, where no human bacteria were found to be present.
+The results indicated that E. coli bacteria levels were highest at VR24, and eDNA results indicated that human bacteria was present at VR24 and at all sites upstream, except for the most upstream location, where no human bacteria were found to be present.
 No cow bacteria were detected at any of the sites.

-Based on the bacteria information collected in 2017, staff didn't believe additional eDNA sampling was warranted in 2018.
-SSWCD collected E. coli samples at VR24 and at an additional site upstream at DuPont Avenue.
+Based on the bacteria information collected in 2017, staff didn't believe additional eDNA sampling was warranted following the initial effort.
+In 2018, the SSWCD collected E. coli samples at VR24 and at an additional site upstream at DuPont Avenue (~0.30mi upstream of VR24).
 If samples at DuPont Avenue were still consistently high compared to VR24, additional E. coli samples at locations upstream of DuPont Avenue were collected.